stepan-anokhin/dto-schema/README.md

 ### Inline checks
-To apply a custom checks to a DTO attributes, `required` and `optional` methods accept a block which will be called during validation with an attribute value as an argument.
+To apply a custom checks to a DTO attributes, `required` and `optional` methods accept an optional block which is called during validation with an attribute value as an argument.

 A block must return either an Array of error-messages, a single error message or `nil`.